Men’s mental health is an important yet often overlooked health concern.

 - If someone is at risk of suicide, do not leave them alone.
 Call 911 and wait with them until help arrives.

-The support of loved ones can have a big impact on a person’s recovery.
+Having the support of loved ones can have a significant impact on a person’s recovery.
 Some research even suggests that some people who have suicidal thoughts but do not act on them choose not to do so because of the support of their friends and family.

 Organizations that may be helpful for men with mental health conditions include: